raspberrypi/usbboot/Readme.md

 For more information run 'rpiboot -h'

 ## Compute Module 4
-On Compute Module 4 the EMMC disable jumper (GPIO 40) must be fitted to switch the ROM to usbboot mode.
+On Compute Module 4 the eMMC disable jumper (nRPIBOOT) must be fitted to switch the ROM to usbboot mode.
 Otherwise, the SPI EEPROM bootloader image will be loaded instead.